-Twenty years ago, the Greater London Authority (GLA) Act 2000 created a strategic government for London, consisting of an executive Mayor and a small, scrutiny-oriented Assembly.
-Londoners will elect both the Mayor and their Assembly representatives on 7 May, but so far, the latter has been overshadowed by the mayoral contest.
+Over twenty years ago, the Greater London Authority (GLA) Act 2000 created a strategic government for London, consisting of an executive Mayor and a small, scrutiny-oriented Assembly.
+After a delay due to the coronavirus pandemic, Londoners are set to elect both the Mayor and their Assembly representatives on 6 May, but over the last year, the latter has been overshadowed by the mayoral contest.
 Most Londoners are hardly even aware of who the Assembly members are, let alone their responsibilities.

 Scrutinising the Mayor

 The primary responsibility of the Assembly is to scrutinise the Mayor’s actions – this includes the budget, the London Plan and other strategies, and the bodies under mayoral control: Transport for London, the Metropolitan Police, the London Fire Brigade, development corporations and The London Economic Action Partnership.